robinmattern/FRDocs_dev01-robin/Setup/purposes/pfr0105_Custom-FR-Apps-React.md

 <!-- ------------------------------------------------------------------------- -->

-## Purpose for 1.4 Custom FRApps HTML
+## Purpose for 1.5 Custom FRApps React

 ----